yasufum/spp-tmp/docs/setup_guide.md

                          |--{qemu-system-x8}(192626)
 ```

-To Optimize, use taskset to pin each thread:-
+To Optimize, use `taskset` to pin each thread

 ```sh
 $ sudo taskset -pc 4 192623